close

 However, his theory is reductionist as it seeks to explain perception solely in terms of the environment.
 There is strong evidence to show that the brain and long-term memory can influence perception.
 For instance, the work of Richard Gregory shows that our pre-existing schemas help to process new visual information in relation to what we already have experienced.

-Richard Gregory argued that perception is a constructive process which relies on top-down processing.
+Richard Gregory argued that perception is a constructive process that relies on top-down processing.
 Stimulus information from our environment is frequently ambiguous so to interpret it, other sources of information are required, either from past experiences or stored knowledge in order to make inferences about what is being perceived.
 In order to provide evidence to support his hypothesis, Gregory conducted the Hollow Face experiment.
 He used the rotation of a Charlie Chaplin mask to explain how we reconstruct information of the present based on information from previous experiences.
 Our prior knowledge of a normal face is that the nose protrudes, therefore, we subconsciously reconstruct the hollow face into a normal face.

 Get a custom paper now from our expert writers.